mjeronimo/carma2/README.md

     * Can be included by CARMA packages
     * The carma_project() macro serves as a single source for compiler settings, etc.

-* CarmaNode
+* CarmaNode and CarmaLifecycleNode
-    * A base class for CARMA nodes in the system
+    * Base classes for CARMA nodes in the system
-    * Derives from rclcpp_lifecycle::LifecycleNode (could also be a template that can use either Node or LifecycleNode)
+    * CarmaNode derives from rclcpp::Node and CarmaLifecycleNode derives from rclcpp_lifecycle::LifecycleNode
-    * System alert capable
+    * System alert capable (adds CARMA specifics)

 * Perception Subsystem
     * All nodes are lifecycle nodes
-    * All nodes are composable nodes loaded into a single container
+    * All nodes are also composable nodes and are loaded into a single container
-        * A stub Carma Delphi Srr2 Driver
+        * A stub CARMA Delphi SRR2 Driver
-        * A stub Carma Velodyne LiDAR Driver
+        * A stub CARMA Velodyne LiDAR Driver
         * A sample "camera driver" sending images to a client
         * A sample camera client to receive images
     * No-copy messages communication within the subsystem